Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

-Leg veins carry blood from your feet back to your heart.
-If a vein is damaged, blood flow back to the heart is reduced.
-As a result, you may develop vein problems in your legs.
+Leg veins carry blood from your feet and legs back to your heart.
+If a vein is damaged, it may cause problems in your legs.

 If heredity, an injury, or a blood clot weakens a vein, the wall near the valve begins to sag.
+A valve keeps blood moving through the vein towards the heart.
 The valve may no longer close fully, allowing blood to move backward.
-Most vein problems begin with damaged veins.

-Once a vein is damaged, blood pressing against the sagging wall may cause the vein to bulge or twist like a rope.
+Once a vein is damaged, blood pressing against the sagging wall may cause the vein to look like a twisted rope.
 Eventually, the valve can’t close.
 Blood may begin to pool or clot in the vein.

-When blood moves slowly, it may collect above a valve.
-Over time, the blood forms a clot, which may grow big enough to close off the vein.
+Blood that is not moving may form clots.
+Over time, the clot may grow big enough to close off the vein.